labsroy007/InVERGe/README.md

 - **[Vicuna](https://github.com/lm-sys/FastChat):** The fantastic language ability of Vicuna with only 13B parameters is amazing.
 And it is open-source!
 - **[IJEPA](https://github.com/facebookresearch/ijepa):**  Gives a sementic level image representation.

-If you're using InVENTO in your research or applications, please cite using this BibTeX:
+If you're using InVERGe in your research or applications, please cite using this BibTeX:
 ```plaintext
 [Insert BibTeX citation here]